Stanley Garrick: Last years

 In later years, Garrick devoted his time to his farms and rubber plantations.
 However, the loss of his sight towards the end of his life curtailed the enjoyment of his estates.
 On his death in 1958, the Siluko barony passed to his eldest son and heir, George A. Garrick - better known as the holder of Nigeria's High Jump record between 1938 and 1953.

 Descendants

 Among Garrick's descendants are several grandchildren who have also dedicated themselves to public service.
-They include His Lordship Stanley Shenko Alagoa, retired Justice of the Nigerian Supreme Court and Officer of the Order of the Federal Republic (OFR); His Excellency Kayode Ralph Garrick, Grand Cross of the Order of Rio Branco, former Ambassador Extraordinary and Plenipotentiary of Nigeria to Brazil; Dr. Chike Gwam, international practitioner of paediatric and internal medicine; and Dr. (Mrs.) Abigail Funlayo Afiesimama (née Alagoa), a linguist and university lecturer.
+They include His Lordship Stanley Shenko Alagoa, retired Justice of the Nigerian Supreme Court and Officer of the Order of the Federal Republic (OFR); His Excellency Kayode Ralph Garrick, Grand Cross of the Order of Rio Branco, former Ambassador Extraordinary and Plenipotentiary of Nigeria to Brazil; Dr. Chike Gwam, international practitioner of paediatric and internal medicine; Dr. (Mrs.) Abigail Funlayo Afiesimama (née Alagoa), a linguist and university lecturer and Fred Abiola Garrick, a seasoned Intellectual property and trademark lawyer.

 Memorial

-The Garrick Memorial School, a secondary school in Benin City, is named in honour of Stanley David Garrick and its ethos is based on his spirit of civic duty.
+The Garrick modern (later turned memorial)school was established by Stanley David Garrick and its ethos is based on his spirit of civic duty.